cdzhang2000/6-frame-protein-sequence-translation/README.md

 ====================================

 Program reads fasta file and translates DNA sequence into protein sequence.
 The translation is produced in 6-frame, and protein sequence can be filtered by setting up the minimum amino acids.
-BioJava 1.7 version is used in the current Java version.
+<P> BioJava 1.7 version is used in the current Java version.
+<P> HexTranslator2 and Hextranslator are the entry points.
+Some other classes are used as testing and utility purpose.